zhangchonglin/XGC_build_scripts/CentOS_gcc10.3.0/README.md

 - XGC master branch: https://github.com/PrincetonUniversity/XGC-Devel.git, at commit: 6b8bb72
 ```
 using `cuda/11.4.152`, `gcc 10.3.0`, `mpich 3.4.1`.

+Note: `PETSc 3.16.x` is having some compatibility issue with XGC.
+To avoid potential crash, `PETSc 3.15.2` should be used.

 ### Build the libraries in order:
 ```